-I thought I would address some of the common misconceptions about lightning, especially given the clearer understanding high-speed video has provided.
+I thought I would address some of the current misconceptions about lightning, especially given the clearer understanding high-speed video has provided.
 I was taught many of these ideas myself while growing up, and it was based on the best understanding of lightning at that time.
 However, our knowledge of lightning physics and behavior has evolved, so it is important that this revised knowledge is taught in our schools and shared with the general public via the many means available.

 Lightning always goes up.

-Since the return stroke is very bright and the downward leader was often described as “invisible,” we were taught that we can only see the upward return stroke that is always traveling upward.
+Since the return stroke is very bright and the downward leader was often described as “invisible,” we were taught that we can only see the upward propagating return stroke that always travels up from the ground connection.
 The truth is, we can see lightning leaders before they make connection with the ground.
 We see leaders illuminate the interior of clouds as well as propagate outside the cloud all the time even if they do not connect to ground, so they are NOT invisible.
 They are also always hot so they produce thunder whether or not they connect with ground.
 You can hear thunder from cloud flashes, but it is true that the thunder generated from a return stroke tends to be much louder due to the more intense thermalization and brightening that occurs during the return stroke.

 Lightning can travel many kilometers and will have no problem bridging the gap between your car’s rubber tires or your rubber boots even if they were perfect insulators.
 They in no way inhibit or protect you from lightning.
 What protects you in a car is the metal shell that serves as a quasi-Faraday cage which conducts the current on the onto surface of the metal around the occupant.